Photo credit: Pine Watt

 When you’re at a point in your career when you know you want to do something different, it can be both exciting and overwhelming.
 Exciting because you believe you’re headed in a better direction, and overwhelming because, well, there’s a lot to figure out.

-And when there’s a lot to figure out, it’s natural to want to fixate on something concrete, if only so you have an answer to the question you’re bound to encounter whenever the subject of changing careers comes up: “So what do you want to do?”
+When there’s a lot to figure out, it’s natural to want to fixate on something concrete, if only so you have an answer to the question you’re bound to encounter whenever the subject of changing careers comes up: “So what do you want to do?”

 This is why so many clients I’ve worked with over the years have often started by saying that they know exactly what they want to do: “I want to go into PR,” “I want to work in the clean energy sector,” or “I want to work in tech.”
 They believe that they have to know which direction they’re headed in before they can enlist the services of a career expert.

 But whenever I’ve pushed on why they want to pursue the path they’ve declared for themselves, they rarely answer with any clarity.
 “I want to help people” or “I want to make the world better” are common responses, whether someone is talking about PR or clean energy.
-Something else I hear a lot is, “I’ve benefitted from X and therefore I want to work for them.”
+Something else I hear a lot is, “I’ve benefited from X and therefore I want to work for them.”

 Clarity matters.
 Unless you can articulate why, exactly, you want to work for a certain company or in a certain industry or in a certain field, no one is going to hire you.